FAQ

 What is GnoSwap?

-GnoSwap is the first decentralized exchange built on Gnoland using Gnolang.
+GnoSwap is the first decentralized exchange (DEX) built on Gnoland using Gnolang.
 More specifically, GnoSwap is an automated market maker (AMM) protocol with concentrated liquidity, which enables higher capital efficiency for liquidity providers and unparalleled depths of liquidity for traders.

 What types of tokens are supported on GnoSwap?

-What can I do with $GNS tokens?
+What are $GNS tokens?

 $GNS is the native token of the GnoSwap protocol, which exists to drive its ecosystem and encourage sustainable liquidity. $GNS tokens can be staked to earn xGNS, which represents the voting power on the GnoSwap governance. xGNS tokens receive a portion of all protocol fees generated on GnoSwap.